 For Okta-hosted sign-in implementations, explore the okta-hosted-login folder where several use case examples are provided.

-You can try building the example app as-is to start, or you can use it as a template for modifying your own app.
+Build the example app as-is, or use it as a template for modifying your own app.
 When you have an app running, you're ready to connect it to your Okta org.

-You now have the specific values for Client ID, Client Secret, and Issuer ID, which your app needs to use.
-The various example apps all provide ways of setting these values, but some of the example apps expect you to set environment variables, while some expect settings in a configuration file.
-Consult the README file for the example app you're using and set the three values.
+After registering your app, you now have the specific values for client ID, client secret, and issuer ID required for your app integration.
+All the various example apps in Okta's GitHub provide ways of setting these values.
+Some example apps expect you to set environment variables, while others expect you to set parameters in a configuration file.
+Consult the README file for the example app you're using and set these three values.